-The tradition of hiking throughout Algonquin Provincial Park continued this year, but on a whole new trail system and during a new and more appropriate season – the fall!
+The tradition of hiking throughout Algonquin Provincial Park continued this year, but on a whole new trail system and during a more appropriate season – the fall!

 Last year while hiking the Highlands Backpacking Trail in Algonquin, it was in the midst of the summer months, and while still a great hike that offered beautiful scenery, it did not prove to be the best season to go.
 Here’s why:

 I will hereby always be returning to Algonquin during the fall season in the future – it really is the best time of year to enjoy some hiking in the area.
-The views are stunning on a crisp autumn day, the water is still warm enough for swimming, and the bug population is on a serious hiatus.
+The views are stunning on a crisp autumn day, the water is still warm enough for swimming, and the bug population has buzzed off on a serious hiatus.
 Yay!

 The scenery throughout the Eastern Pines Trail at times looked very mystical and as though from a fairy tale.
 The colourful moss covering the trees, rocks, and pathway looked really pretty in the sunlight and shimmered from the recent rainfall.